Part Three of Our "Talent and the Future of Work" Series.

 - Personality

-Still, you need to find the best tools with which to gather this data.
-While MBTI and DISC assessments may make candidates feel good about themselves, they’re about as predictive of on-the-job success as a “Which Character from Friends Are You?”
-Buzzfeed quiz.
+Still, you need to find the best tools to gather this data.
+While MBTI and DISC assessments may make candidates feel good about themselves, they’re about as predictive of on-the-job success as a BuzzFeed quiz.

-Using the science of industrial/organizational psychology, it’s possible to assess for cognitive ability, social intelligence, and personality, and to use multi-dimensional results to predict the talent that applicants will show on the job.
+It's possible to assess cognitive ability, social intelligence, and personality and to use multi-dimensional results to predict the talent that applicants will show on the job using the science of Industrial/Organizational psychology.

 HR professionals are challenged by a need for speed and efficiency.
-At the same time, they should be hiring not only for the current job opening but with an eye to the individual’s long-term success at the company, and their ability to adapt, innovate, and manage change.
-Thus, optimizing for predictability has several benefits:
+At the same time, they should be hiring not only for the current job opening but with an eye to the individual's long-term success at the company and their ability to adapt, innovate, and manage change.
+Thus, optimizing your talent practices for predictive hiring has several benefits:

 - Hire more top performers